 For any joint ventures (ie, whether the joint venture parties combine all their resources and efforts in a particular area (comprehensive joint venture) or continue to compete with the joint venture and each other (partial joint venture)), the principal antitrust concern is about the degree of market concentration created by the joint venture.
-A partial joint venture, however, creates additional concerns from an antitrust perspective, mainly with respect to the sharing of competitive information, the coordination among the joint venture and the joint venture parties and price fixing.
+A partial joint venture, however, creates additional concerns from an antitrust perspective, mainly with respect to the sharing of competitive information, the coordination among the joint venture and the joint venture parties, and price-fixing.
 The federal and state antitrust laws apply to both entity joint ventures and contractual joint ventures.
 Antitrust risks heighten where joint venture parties dominate in their particular markets, where joint venture parties are competitors and are sharing competitively sensitive information, or where joint ventures eliminate competition between joint venture parties and their combined market share is greater than 20 per cent.
-In the context of a merger, depending on the size of the parties and transaction, the Hart-Scott-Rodino Antitrust Improvements Act of 1976 may require pre-merger notification to the Federal Trade Commission and Department of Justice.
-The National Cooperative Research and Production Act of 1993 provides particularly favourable antitrust treatment to joint ventures established for joint research and development activities as long as they comply with its various restrictions.
+In the context of a merger or the formation of a joint venture, depending on the size of the parties and transaction and certain other factors, the Hart-Scott-Rodino Antitrust Improvements Act of 1976 may require pre-merger notification to the Federal Trade Commission and Department of Justice.
+The National Cooperative Research and Production Act of 1993 provides particularly favourable antitrust treatment to joint ventures established for joint research and development activities, provided that they comply with its various restrictions.